dbutz/SchoolSite-Pro-Docs/redistricting/briefTour.md

 ![label2](label2.png)

-Modifying Boundaries
+## Modifying Boundaries
 To simulate boundary changes between attendance areas, begin an assigning session from within the SchoolSite Extension.

 1. From the SchoolSite Redistricting Toolbar > Assign > Start
 2. To reassign study areas from existing schools, from the Redistricting toolbar, click on the drop-down arrow next to the School field and select the school you wish to assign study area(s).
 In this case, select Adams ES.
-3. Next, choose the Select by Polygon feature tool from the Redistricting Toolbar.
+3. Next, click on Select.

  ![assignSchool](modifyPlans/modifyImages/assignSchool.png)

-4. Click and draw a loop within the study areas to be reassigned to Adams ES.
-The plan should appear similar to the screenshot below.
+4. Click on the study areas to be reassigned to Adams ES.
 Please note: Selecting study areas that are already assigned to Harding ES will not change after reassigning them to Adam ES.
 5. The selected study areas are highlighted in bright blue.
 To zoom in closer, click on the Zoom to Selected Features button  on the Redistricting Toolbar.
 6. To see how the reassignment of the selected study areas would affect that school, click on the Proposed Statistics Tab.
 The school name highlighted in blue indicates the school in which student population increased.
 The school name in red designates which school(s) experienced a decrease in student population.
 Notice the chart reflects the changes in student resident population as well.